mog1el/mog1el/README.md

 • Fluent in Python, English, LaTeX, Spanish, Polish
 • Every professor's worst nightmare: confident, curious, and uncredentialed
 • Use Arch btw
-• Try to exit vim
-• Fail
-• Run away to a remote cabin in the mountains
+• Learn weird ideas for something called "physics"
+• Still waiting for Nature to return my calls and reveal the truth

 🛑 Not peer-reviewed.
 Not peer-reviewable.